osrf-migration/cloudsim-wiki/Resource_model.md

 1. Having write permission to a **root resource** means a user can create **leaf resources**.

-1. When a resource changes, a websocket notifies each user with permissions.
+1. When a resource changes, a websocket notifies each user with permissions to it.

 ## Operations